You will spend a minimum of 24 weeks in schools and engage in 16 weeks of lectures, workshops and directed study time.

 There are currently three written assignments and three blocks of teaching practice.

 Trainees undertaking the general primary and early years pathways begin the taught course together, participating in a period of joint study in phase one.
 The programme is then tailored in phases two and three to target the specific needs of each group.
+All trainees successfully completing the academic and practical components of the course will be awarded a Primary Post Graduate Certificate of Education (PGCE) and Qualified Teacher Status (QTS) on completion of their training.

 This pathway is designed for those trainees wishing to specialise in KS1 and KS2 teaching.